pecampelo/url-shortener/README.md

 7. [X] Deploy to Heroku.

-8. Redirect user to longUrl page.
+8. [X] Connect to a database in order to save Urls.

-9. Connect to a database in order to save Urls.
+9. [X] Use Postman to test methods and save collection to package.

-10. Use Postman to test methods and save collection to package.
+10. Redirect user to longUrl page.

 11. Write functions that suffice the tests passing.